atlassian/react-beautiful-dnd/docs/guides/how-we-use-dom-events.md

 });
 ```

-### Direct and indirect events
+### Direct and indirect actions

 Some user events directly cause actions: such as a `mousemove` when dragging with a mouse or the **up arrow** <kbd>↑</kbd> `keydown` event while dragging with a keyboard.
 These direct events will have `event.preventDefault()` called on them.
 Some events indirectly impact a drag such as a `resize` event which cancels a drag.
 For events that indirectly impact a drag we do not call `preventDefault()` on them.
-These events are usually events that cancel a drag

 ## Mouse dragging 🐭